legacysurvey/legacysurvey/pages/dr2/description.rst

 The classification is as a point source unless the penalized |chi|\ |sup2|
 is improved by 9 (*i.e.*, approximately a 3\ |sigma| improvement) by treating it as a deVaucouleurs or exponential profile.
-The classification is a composite of deVaucouleurs + exponential if it both a better fit to a single profile over the point source, and the composite improves the penalized |chi|\ |sup2| by another 9.
+The classification is a composite of deVaucouleurs + exponential if it is both a better fit to a single profile over the point source, and the composite improves the penalized |chi|\ |sup2| by another 9.
 These choices implicitly mean that any extended source classifications have to be at least 5.8\ |sigma| detections